 Putting a motorcycle, car, vehicle, caravan or boat away for winter or have a vehicle that is not used for long periods of time?
-12V solar chargers are perfect for winter maintenance of 12V vehicle starting and caravan/boat (leisure) batteries.
+12V solar chargers are perfect for year around maintenance of 12V vehicle starting and caravan/boat (leisure) batteries.
 But which is best for you?

 There are numerous 12V solar trickle chargers available and choosing the right one can be difficult.
 Cheap is tempting but not always cheerful and who should you believe when it comes to performance and quality?!